Shopify/Klint/docusaurus/docs/3-functions/images/createOffscreen.md

 - Offscreens inherit the device pixel ratio from main canvas
 - Useful for caching complex drawings or pre-rendering content
 - In static mode, returns an HTMLImageElement instead of a context
+- You can draw on the `Offscreen` at init time using the callback or during the `draw`.
+Drawing on the offscreen doesn't make the drawing operation cheaper.